tyronyiu/Uni/MGT370/Written_Report.md

 has gained a significant market share as well as customer base/loyalty.
 Their decline in sales though, is not to be hindered as well.

 In recent times, the chinese market has been an area which is especially hard for apple to be adequately present in.
 Let it be because of *trade-wars* or any other reason, fact is that sales are declining and not only in china.

 Computers and electronics have been shrunken down since their invention and so have smartphones.
 The *"new on the horizon"* technology, such as wearable tech will replace today's smartphones, and apple may or may not be getting on that *new big thing*.
 Nevertheless if they will, a bigger question arises considering apple is mainly a smartphone manufacturer.

-The question that arises is what apple is going to do about above mentioned decline in smartphone sales and the answer is that they've already done well enough of product diversification, that they can possibly sustain without any smartphone sales.
+The question that arises is what apple is going to do about above mentioned decline in smartphone sales and the answer is, that they've already done well enough of product diversification, that they can possibly sustain without any smartphone sales.